Area Agency on Aging senior assistance programs California.

 To qualify for this job program, a person must be at least fifty-five (55) years of age, an unemployed resident of California, and they also need to meet established federal government low-income guidelines.
 The primary purpose of the Senior Community Services Employment Program is to offer candidates a temporary way to get back into the work force.
 Positions offered within the program are not meant to be permanent employment, but rather they are part time positions that could potentially lead to full time jobs.

-Area Agency on Aging offices in California
+Area Agency on Aging offices near you in California

 Alameda, telephone (510) 577-1900

 Alpine, (209) 532-6272